 students received YAM training

 Measuring impact is pivotal.
 As a project funded through philanthropy and public money, LifeSpan is reliant on showcasing success to scale to new trial sites.
-One example of showcasing success is providing new insight into when, and where, suicides occur so that hospital resourcing can be assigned more effectively.
+One example of showcasing success is providing new insight into when and where suicides occur so that hospital resourcing can be assigned more effectively.
 This is aided by geospatial mapping using the Geographic and Resource Analysis in Primary Health Care (GRAPHC) platform at the Australian National University.

-Secondly, suicide prevention and LifeSpan is a ‘long game’, so driving sustained engagement is key.
+Secondly, suicide prevention and LifeSpan is a "long game," so driving sustained engagement is key.
 “We are not going to have outcomes for a couple of years.
-This means it is hard for the different stakeholders to stay engaged, however SAS’ data platform lets them see how the implementation is going, provides results and is helping to foster engagement in the project,” said Dr Fiona Shand, LifeSpan Research Director, Black Dog Institute.
+This means it is hard for the different stakeholders to stay engaged; however SAS’ data platform lets them see how the implementation is going, provides results and is helping to foster engagement in the project,” said Dr. Fiona Shand, LifeSpan Research Director, Black Dog Institute.

-As part of LifeSpan, community helper training has been delivered to equip individuals with the skills to recognise, respond and assist people at risk of suicide.
+As part of LifeSpan, community helper training has been delivered to equip individuals with the skills to recognise, respond to and assist people at risk of suicide.
 This includes:

 - QPR (Question, Persuade, Refer): 3,600+ community gatekeepers (including GPs) have completed QPR training.